agent18/agent18.github.io/_posts/2018-03-08-data-science-(2).markdown

   * [ ] Can I expect a scholarship if I do a masters in the US

   * [ ] Getting a job in respective countries once I  apply for their bootcamps

+  * [ ] Check this course out "Machine learning in Trading"combination
+        of finance and DS